tosh7/Twitter/README.md

 TBD

 ## Special Thanks
-For the api client part, this project's codes is refrenced. https://github.com/kean/Get
+For the api client part, this project's codes are refrenced. https://github.com/kean/Get